 If your child persists to cry after five lessons, please let us know so we can brainstorm the best way to move forward!

-We do our best to accommodate instructor requests!
-There are times where we might not be able to meet the request, but all of our instructors have years of experience working with children and teaching swim lessons, and we work to match your child to an instructor that we feel is best suited to their learning style and skill level.
+We cannot honor specific requests for instructors for recurring lessons, but all of our instructors have years of experience working with children and teaching swim lessons, and we work to match your child to an instructor that we feel is best suited to their learning style and skill level.

 We try to be as flexible as possible if your kiddo is sick on your lesson day.
 If your child is sick, we must have notice by 8am in order for you to reschedule your lesson.
 This gives us enough time to let the instructor know and try and fill the spot or move the schedule around.
 We still need to pay the instructors for their time, so thank you in advance for understanding when we can’t reschedule.

 Just a swimsuit and a towel!
 We have goggles, toys and everything else the kids need for their lesson!

 Please refrain from giving your kids dairy or fruit for about an hour before swimming.
 It causes upset tummies especially if they are swallowing air or water, and can be very uncomfortable, often resulting in throw up or poop.